beeb/awsbck/README.md

 ## Disclaimer

-This software is in early alpha.
+This software is young.
 It is not intended for production use yet.
-It has not been thoroughly tested yet.
+It has not been battle-tested yet.

-The CLI options will certainly change.
+Use at your own risks!

+The CLI options will certainly change, but any breaking change will probably mean an increase in the minor version number as per semver, until it reaches `1.0.0`.
+New features that are backwards-compatible will lead to patch number bumps.

 ## Usage